jverzani/gWidgetsWWW2/README.md

 * Currently, the package is not integrated in with `rapache`.

 Of these, the `FastRWeb` solution is suggested.
-Details for the necessary setup are in the `FastRWeb` sub directory of package's `inst/` directory.
+Details for the necessary setup are in the `FastRWeb` sub directory of the package's `inst/` directory.